 I should declare an interest as I am an adviser to Banco Santander and take considerable interest in these matters.
-Is the noble Lord saying that the finance industry, including UK finance, agrees with him that there has been no consultation whatever?
+Is the noble Lord saying that the finance industry, including UK Finance, agrees with him that there has been no consultation whatever?

 My Lords, there has been no public consultation.
-The bank to which the noble Lord is now an advisor may have been consulted.
+The bank to which the noble Lord is now an adviser may have been consulted.
 I do not know.
 He can perhaps tell us—because private sources of information are the main ones—whether it has been one of the organisations which have been engaged with privately by the Government.

 I had not had direct contract with the Government on these matters.
 However, I shall read to the noble Lord a newsletter that has just come into my inbox from the CEO of UK Finance: